-As with so much in the new world of Top Secret America,

-everything about this nationwide, technology-assisted, database-driven, distended dragnet of names relies on local police department employees to make the right decisions.
+As with so much in the new world of Top Secret America, everything about this nationwide, technology-assisted, database-driven, distended dragnet of names relies on local police department employees to make the right decisions.
 The ones I met were enthusiastic, for sure.
 They wanted to dive into the toughest cases.
 In heartfelt testimony, police association representatives told Congress that they needed funds to develop ties with foreign intelligence services.
 They wanted security clearances and access to more and more classified information.
 Many departments longed to be like the New York City Police Department, which routinely sent investigators overseas when attacks occurred to look for links to Big Apple residents and terrorist networks.

 Even in the smallest local police agencies, excitement over the post-9/11 national security mission was palpable.
 Idaho State Police sergeant Russell Wheatley, who manages the state's intelligence fusion center, did not have any international problems to investigate.
 The closest he got was arresting violent white supremacist and survivalist groups.
-Timothy McVeigh and Terry Nichols were never far from his mind.
+Timothy McVeigh and Terry Nichols were power for from his mind.
+But he was ready to join the bigger fight against were never rar from his filmu.
 But he was ready to join the bigger fight against global terrorism anytime.
 Sitting in his squad car one day, his enthusiasm bubbled over.
 "It kinda gives me a chill to think that something a state trooper does will someday evolve into something that has to do with national security."